This Is What Having Sex Does To Your Skin

 All of this adds up to one thing: sex and masturbation can help you achieve an amazing glow.
 (If you're prepping for a big event, maybe work a quickie into your getting-ready session.)
 "Just 20 minutes of sex does a lot of good for the body — and it doesn't have to be partner sex," Garrison says.
 "We're all sexual beings, which means we all have the opportunity to reap the benefits of sex, as well."

-So, give your partner a call for tonight or pick up a new vibrator for some solo action.
-It's all in the name of good skin, after all.
+So, give your partner a call for some mattress mambo tonight or pick up a new vibrator for some solo action.
+It's all in the name of good skin, people!

 "There's also a ritual that goes along with masturbation," Garrison continues.
 "The people who typically masturbate tend to have it as part of their daily routine.
 They do it regularly — they aren't just masturbating once or twice a month.
 Sometimes, they do it in the shower or the bath, and all of this equals increased relaxation."